cloudmesh-community/hid-sp18-526/swagger/cloudmesh/mapreduce/README.md

 To run swagger service:

     make run

+To run in Docker:

+    docker build cloudmesh-mapreduce .
+    docker run -p 8080:8080 cloudmesh-mapreduce

+To test:

+    make curl

 This is a simple implementation of MapReduce.
 Given a string, the *map* function will return each word in the string.
 The *reduce* function will return each unique word and the number of occurrences.